la2050/archive/_projects/2015/swimming-for-life-water-safety-and-competition-for-inner-city-youth.md

    -Up2Us Sports leads a coach mentorship initiative - Coach Across America - that trains coaches in the principles of sports-based youth development .
 TSC will pay a participation fee of $2,200 for Up2US to train and compensate an apprentice coach for 450 hours of service at Bethune Middle School in 2016.

    -USA Swimming Foundation provides marketing support through its Make a Splash initiative to help educate children and their families on the importance of learning how to swim, professional development to learn best practices, and scholarships for children to participate in swim lessons.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our projected program budget is $430,372.00.
-We are optimistic about covering the additional cost of $330,372 to expand our program in 2016 due to the success of our program at Bethune Middle School and the impact it has had on the health and well-being of the 200 youth we have served.
-We believe our accomplishment at Bethune will inspire those who have supported us in the past to continue their support in 2016.
-At the same time we are taking bold steps to generate new sources of revenue.

-   We project revenue of $393,350 in the form of cash and in-kind donations, an innovative fundraising event and hybrid program structure:

-   -$11,350 from in-kind donations from Goggles for Guppies, Speedo, and LAUSD that can reduce our expenditures on swimming equipment and pool maintenance and operating costs

-   -$60,000 in grants and donations from LA84, LA TriClub, and USA Swimming Foundation

-   -$150,000 in donations resulting from the introduction of the Speedo Fall Challenge, a benefit to be held on November 21, 2015 at the Uytengsu Aquatic Center at USC.
-The event will highlight some of the finest talent in the U.S. in a made-for-broadcast swim-off fundraiser for our program

-   -$72,000 to help sustain and grow our age-group program, a limited number of youth who attend schools in LAUSD and who can afford to pay a membership fee typical for a USA Swimming sanctioned age group club team, will be invited to participate in the program at MCLC which can generate revenue that will help to reduce the   costs of operating a predominantly fee-free program.

-   -$100,000 with a grant from the LA2050 Grant Challenge, our projected revenue is $393,350, leaving a budget shortfall of $37,022.
-We plan to make up this deficit through individual and corporate contributions.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- PROGRAM BUDGET

-   Full-time Staff:

-    Program Director - $75,000

-   Part-time Staff:

-    Site Supervisor/Head Instructor - $13,340

-    Site Supervisors/Head Coaches (2) - $39,440

-    Instructors (5) - $97,780

-    Coaches (2) - $35,590

-    Lifeguards (2) - $39,630

-   TOTAL SALARIES: $300,780

-   Fringe for Full-time Staff - $13,169

-   Fringe for Part-time Staff - $39,643

-   Staff Training - $14,500

-   Liability Insurance - $5,200

-   Membership fees - $975

-   Certifications & Background Checks - $825

-   M&O Pools - $4,650

-   Meet Fees - $3,000

-   Staff Uniforms - $4,500

-   Equipment - $6,700

-   Local Transportation - $7,000

-   Fundraising Events - $5,000

-   Outside Services:

-    Grantwriter - $5,000

-    Marketing - $3,000

-   Rent & Utilities - $6,722

-   Phone & Internet - $840

-   Supplies, Postage - $700

-   Financial & Legal - $1,850

-   Printing/Copying - $1,000

-   Website/Social Media - $2,500

-   Local Travel - $2,818

-   TOTAL BUDGET: $430,372
 How do you plan to scale the success of your proposal?: >- Following the success of our proposed expansion in 2016, we plan to continue growing our program and maximizing our outreach, accompanied by the